tayebiarasteh/DeepLearning_from_scratch/README.md

 3. **Part 3 (Recurrent layer and Regularization):** The classical `LSTM` Unit layer (basically the most used RNN architecture to date), which can be used in Recurrent Neural Networks, was developed (including more activations such as `TanH` or `Sigmoid`.
 Also different regularization layers (like `Batch Normalization`, `Dropout`, `L1` and `L2` regulizers) were developed.

-The main class running everything is `NeuralNetwork.py`. `NeuralNetworkTests.py` includes various unit tests for every layer and function.
+The main class running everything is `NeuralNetwork.py`.
+Various unit tests for every layer and function are included in `NeuralNetworkTests.py`.

 Further details such as task descriptions and specifications can be found inside ./Protocols directory.